On this page

-- 2. Can I access my super at 55 and still work?
+- 2. Can I access my super before age 60 and still work?

-- 3. Can I still make contributions into my super if I retire at 55?
+- 3. Can I still make contributions into my super if I retire before age 60?

-- 4. What are the tax implications of retiring at 55?
+- 4. What are the tax implications of retiring before age 60?

 - 5. What are the options for withdrawing my super benefit?

-- 6. What is the average super account balance for Australians at age 55?
+- 6. What is the average super account balance for Australians in their late 50s?

 - 7. What is my life expectancy at age 55?

-- 8. Can I start a transition to retirement income stream at 55?
+- 8. Can I start a transition-to-retirement income stream before age 60?

-- 9. Can I get the Age Pension if I retire at 55?
+- 9. Can I get the Age Pension if I retire before age 60?

-- 10. Can I get a health card if I retire at 55?
+- 10. Can I get a health card if I retire before age 60?

-- 11. Can I get a state Seniors Card if I retire at 55?
+- 11. Can I get a state Seniors Card if I retire before age 60?

-For many of us, retiring at 55 is the dream.
-Spending your time the way you want and not having to answer to anyone except yourself.
+For many of us, retiring in our late 50s is the big dream.
+Spending your time the way you want and not having to answer to anyone but yourself.

-To help you take the leap into life after work, SuperGuide has put together a simple guide answering common questions asked by people retiring at age 55.
+To help you take the leap into life after work, SuperGuide has put together a list of some of the common questions asked by people thinking about retiring at 55.

 1. When can I access my super savings?

-To get your hands on the money in your super account, you need to have both reached your preservation age and met a condition of release.
+To get your hands on the money in your super account, you need to have reached your preservation age and also met a condition of release (see below).